Isaac Seligman

-Isaac Seligman (2 December 1834 – 9 April 1928) was a German-American merchant banker and philanthropist.
+Isaac Seligman (2 December 1834 – 9 April 1928) was an American merchant banker and philanthropist.

 Background

-He was born Isaak Seligmann in Baiersdorf, Erlangen-Hochstadt, Bayern, Germany (Bavaria), to David Isaak Seligman and Fanny Steinhardt.
+He was born Isaak Seligmann in Baiersdorf, Erlangen-Hochstadt, Kingdom of Bavaria, to David Isaak Seligman and Fanny Steinhardt.
 He was the youngest of eight brothers, all of whom emigrated to America and became involved in running various branch offices of the merchant banking house J. & W. Seligman & Co., co-founded in Manhattan, New York City in 1846 by Isaak's elder brothers, James and Joseph Seligman.
 Isaak later changed his name to Isaac, and in August 1857, at the age of 23, Seligman joined his entrepreneurial brothers in the United States.

 Merchant banker

 Seligman went on to run 'Seligman Brothers', the London branch of the Seligman merchant-banking empire with his brother Leopold, at 18 Austin Friars, EC2.

 Marriage

 He married 18-year-old Lina Messel (b.
 Darmstadt 1851) in London in 1869.
 Between 1869 and 1886, Lena bore him three daughters and four sons, the eldest son being Charles David Seligman.
-His youngest daughter, Edith Babette Seligman, married Charles Samuel Myers' in 1904.
+His youngest daughter, Edith Babette Seligman, married Charles Samuel Myers in 1904.